Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Receiver and payer have different roles but are treated identically in Hotmoka: they are objects stored in state at their respective state locations, known as their _storage references_.
-For instance the caller in Figure @fig:receiver_payer might be allocated at the storage reference `@account1`.
+For instance the payer in Figure @fig:receiver_payer might be allocated at the storage reference `@account1`.
 A storage reference has two parts, separated by a `#` sign.
 The first part are 64 hexadecimal digits (ie, 32 bytes)